 - The tub or no tub comes up often.
 Some prefer to only shower.
 In a fully custom home, the tub is a major feature for the master bath.
 I would say put it in even if not used much.
 Resale is important so you won’t alienate any buyers.

 - Showers can be a real treat.
 Do you want wide open or closed to keep heat and steam in?
 Don’t skimp here.
-Make it a special space and architectural feature.
+Make it a special space and decorative feature.
 Both in design and finishes.
 A seat is nice but can we get away with just a foot washing ledge.
 Be sure to study niche spaces and the amount of product you leave out.

 - The wardrobe can be together or separate.
 Together saves a little footage but you lose wall space for hanging and shelving.
 Double rods are standard.
 Gown hanging space usually isn’t a major need.
 Try to measure your current double and single rod space for the new design.
-Also, think about drawers and open shelves for everything from shirts to shoes.
+Also, think about drawers and open shelves for everything from shirts to shoes.d

 - Do you want to have your master suite on its own air conditioning for maximum control?